nmounzih/craigslist-clone/README.md

 A user can make a new listing but only if the admin gives them permission.
 Still figuring out how to automatically gives new users basic permissions.
 But once admin gives the permission, a user can make a posting and add an image.
 Since I haven't gotten listing details to work yet, not sure if the image will show but so far it looks right.
 The image showed on github when I pushed the changes.

 There a lot of bugs that need to be fixed and a lot of functionality that needs to be added.
 Work in progress.

+# Project Title

+This is a clone of the popular site craigslist.
+The app has the ability to create a new user and login.
+The user is then taken to a home page where it has a list of all the listings they've posted.
+A user can then navigate to the main listings page.
+They can browse the listings underneath the subcategories (food/bev/hosp and medical/health do not have templates yet but the others work fine).
+A user can also post a new listing.

+## Getting Started

+This app runs on the local server.

+### Prerequisites

+See requirements.txt file

+## Built With

+* Python3
+* Django

+## Authors

+* Nadia Mounzih